The EdgePoint way to invest

 Fixed-income investing at EdgePoint

 We approach fixed-income investing in the same way we do equity investing.
 We’re long-term investors who seek to acquire ownership stakes in quality businesses at prices below our assessment of their true worth.
-On the fixed-income side, we look for securities that provide us with an attractive return through coupon payments and/or capital appreciation while focusing on the borrower’s (bond issuer’s) ability to meet its debt obligations, or the payment of periodic coupons and the return of the original principal at maturity.
+On the fixed-income side, we look for securities that provide us with an attractive return through coupon payments and/or capital appreciation while focusing on the borrower’s (or bond issuer’s) ability to meet its debt obligations through the payment of periodic coupons and the return of the original principal at maturity.

 Fixed-income managers tend to manage to the index and don’t deviate materially from duration, sector or credit ratings.
 At EdgePoint, we have the ability to look different and have shown that we aren’t afraid to look different.
 While we’re aware of the index, we don’t let it dictate our investment approach.